danieldeoc/cashless/README.md

 - 0.0.4 - Expense register added, first beta version

 ## task list
+Session
+- change session storage to cookies

+Categories
+- on add subcategorie alert gets null in message (use useref)

+expenses
+- add unitary price in product listage
+- add product price history is duplicated

 Bank Account register
 - Do not allow to delet if there are movments
 - create an option to close the account if there are movments